MicrosoftDocs/azure-docs/articles/container-registry/tutorial-registry-cache.md

         4. New ACR Repository Namespace - The name of the new repository path to store artifacts.
 For example, `hello-world`.
 The Repository can't already exist inside the ACR instance.

 - Credentials
     - Credentials are a set of username and password for the source registry.
 Credentials are needed if you wish to authenticate with a public or private repository.
-Credentials contains four parts
+Credentials contain four parts

         1. Credentials  - The name of your credentials.